+Electrification is the transition from fossil to renewable electrical energy.
 The use of sustainable electricity can significantly lower the CO2-footprint of the Dutch process industry.
-And since this industry accounts for approximately one-third of total energy use in the Netherlands, this will also make a substantial contribution to reducing the national CO2-emissions.
-It comes as no surprise, then, that electrification is an important theme at the Institute for Sustainable Process Technology.
+And since this industry accounts for approximately 45% of total energy use in the Netherlands, this will make a substantial contribution to reducing the national CO2-emissions.

 Heat and utilities

-In particular in the chemical industry, sustainable electricity can be used to drive the primary process.
-Application of the principles of electrochemistry in chemical synthesis can lead to more efficient use of energy, reduction of waste, reduced need for separation, and higher product quality.
+In the chemical industry, sustainable electricity can be used to drive the primary process.
+This will lead to more efficient use of energy, reduction of waste, reduced need for separation, and higher product quality.
 The same holds for alternative electricity-driven concepts that aid chemical syntheses, such as plasma activation or pulsed compression technology.
-However, implementation of all these power-2-chemicals concepts requires innovation and adaptation both at production sites and in the value chain.
-At ISPT, we are committed to initiating, stimulating and facilitating the development and implementation of technology as well as understanding the business case and guiding the societal implications.

 How should Dutch industry design the future energy system?
 How can we adapt creatively to the challenges that present themselves with such fierce urgency?
 ISPT addresses the future of energy systems and works on the complex energy grid.